ctomczyk/datepicker/README.md

 Just add class name `datepicker` to HTML `input` element.
 Example: `<input class="datepicker" type="text" id="test" name="test" value=""/>`

+*Note*: date picker is self initialized.
+This means that the code should be run in one of the options:

+- before closing `body` HTML tag
+- when DOMContentLoaded event is called which means that the document has been completely loaded and parsed, without waiting for stylesheets, images, and subframes to finish loading
+- when window.onload event is called which means all resources and its dependent resources have finished loading

 ## Configuration

 Configuration is located in file `datepicker.js` where is section named `/* Config */`.
 There you have: